-Figure 8 illustrates the RMS jitter performance of the MC12429 across its specified VCO frequency range.
+Figure 8 illustrates the RMS jitter performance of the MC12430 across its specified VCO frequency range.
 Note that the jitter is a function of both the output frequency as well as the VCO frequency, however the VCO frequency shows a much stronger dependence.
 The data presented has not been compensated for trigger jitter, this fact provides a measure of guardband to the reported data.

 The typical method of measuring the jitter is to accumulate a large number of cycles, create a histogram of the edge placements and record peak-to-peak as well as standard deviations of the jitter.
 Care must be taken that the measured edge is the edge immediately following the trigger edge.
-All of the jitter data reported on the MC12429 was collected in this manner.
+The oscilloscope cannot collect adjacent pulses, rather it collects pulses from a very large sample of pulses.